 Provided that such members elected to the Electoral Committee shall be persons of good conduct and financial members at the time of their nomination or election.

-3. The Chairman and members of the Electoral Committee shall hold office for a one term of 3 years by the affirmation of the General Assembly
+3. The Chairman and members of the Electoral Committee shall hold office for a one term of 3 years by the affirmation of the General Assembly.

 4. The Electoral Committee shall have power to make rules or regulations to guide its operations and the conduct of election.